What’s new in the Posting of Workers Displacement DirectiveErika

-The purpose of the Directive is to guarantee a level of protection for the rights of posted workers, in compliance with the conditions of employment applicable to the member state where the service is provided.
+The objective of the Directive is to guarantee a level of protection for the rights of posted workers.
+This in accordance with the employment conditions applicable to the member state where the service is provided.

-In addition, it is based on the fundamental principles of freedom of movement for workers, freedom of establishment and freedom of service provision.
+In addition, it is based on the fundamental principles of freedom of movement for workers.
+Also, in the freedom of establishment and freedom to provide services.